 1938

-| Requirement | FLSA Standard |
+| Requirement | FLSA standard |

 |---|---|

-| Overtime Threshold | 40 hours per workweek |
+| Overtime threshold | 40 hours per workweek |

-| Overtime Rate | 1.5x regular rate (time and a half) |
+| Overtime rate | 1.5× regular rate |

-| Daily Overtime | Not required by federal law |
+| Daily overtime | Not required federally |

-| Double Time | Not required by federal law |
+| Double time | Not required federally |

-Each workweek stands alone for overtime calculation
+Each workweek stands alone for overtime calculation.

 Base hourly wage